 - I hate when my Uber is late.

 My point here is that we tend to have so many privileges and luxuries today that we take for granted and thus feel entitled for even more.
 I know that every time I get a new car and find a new feature I really like, I turn to my wife and say, “This is the new minimum requirement for any car we buy.”
 We all do it and don’t even realize it.
 But if we take the time each day to be grateful, our world can change.

-For the last 18 months, I have been writing in a gratitude journal.
+For the last few years, I have been writing in a gratitude journal.
 I read about this in one of Tony Robbins’ books and figured I would give it a try.
 Each day I take a few minutes and ask myself the following questions:

 - What is one thing in my past that I am grateful for?

 - What is one thing I am grateful for right now?

 - Who is one person I am grateful for today?

 Every morning, as part of my POP Hour (I’ll tell you more about that on a Wisdom Wednesday), I sit, think, and answer these questions.
 I record the answers on my iPad in an application called Morning!.
 It helps me to remember the things and people in my life that are important to me.
 This practice has helped change my outlook on life and can do the same for you.
 I have found the following benefits of this practice: